 (1) Organization - The consolidated financial statements include the accounts of Chanticleer Holdings, Inc. ("Holdings") and its wholly owned subsidiaries Chanticleer Advisors LLC ("Advisors"), Avenel Ventures LLC ("Ventures") and Avenel Financial Services LLC ("Financial") (collectively the "Company", "Companies," "we", or "us").
 All significant intercompany balances and transactions have been eliminated in consolidation.
 Holdings was organized October 21, 1999, under the laws of the State of Delaware.
-On April 25, 2005, the Company formed a wholly owned subsidiary, Chanticleer Holdings, Inc. On May 2, 2005, Tulvine Systems, Inc. merged with and changed its name to Chanticleer Holdings, Inc. Ventures has entered into consulting agreements with two clients and has received common stock from the clients for its business management and philanthropic organizations.
+On April 25, 2005, the Company formed a wholly owned subsidiary, Chanticleer Holdings, Inc. On May 2, 2005, Tulvine Systems, Inc. merged with and changed its name to Chanticleer Holdings, Inc. Ventures has entered into consulting agreements with two clients and has received common stock from the clients for its business management and consulting services.
+Financial was organized to provide unique financial services to the restaurant, real estate development, investment advisor/asset management and philanthropic organizations.
 Initial services are expected to include captive insurance, CHIRA and trust services, and Financial's business operation is currently being organized.